Canon RF 20mm F1.4 L VCM Lens Review

 This lens's f/1.4 max aperture is the widest available at 20mm, and this wide aperture is a huge advantage.

-F/1.4 allows a significant amount of light to reach the imaging sensor.
-Use that light to enable action (subject and camera) stopping shutter speeds in low light levels while keeping ISO settings and noise levels low.
+F/1.4 allows a significant amount of light to reach the imaging sensor, enabling action (subject and camera) stopping shutter speeds in low light levels while keeping ISO settings and noise levels low.
 It seems there is always enough light for handholding 20mm at f/1.4.

 Another advantage of a wide aperture lens is the background blur it can create.
-While wide-angle lenses do not create the most substantial blur, 20mm f/1.4 with a close subject can create a shallow DOF effect, drawing the viewer's eye to the in-focus subject against a smoothly blurred background.
+While wide-angle lenses do not create the strongest blur, 20mm f/1.4 with a close subject can create a shallow depth of field effect, drawing the viewer's eye to the in-focus subject against a smoothly blurred background.

 If there were no disadvantages to a wide aperture, every lens would have one.
 A wide aperture requires an increased physical size of the lens elements, which comes with the additional penalties of heavier weight and higher cost.
 In this case, those downsides are modest, and this lens is compact, lightweight, and moderately affordable.

-Note that an EOS R-series camera model introduced in 2024 or later, beginning with the EOS R1, R5 II, is required to use the aperture ring for stills.
+Note that an EOS R-series camera model introduced in 2024 or later, starting with the EOS R1, R5 II, is required to use the aperture ring for stills photography.

 Image Stabilization